Do you have useless items—chipped mugs, rusty tools or old bubblegum lip gloss—cluttering your home?

 Clothes that are wrong for you: You love that shirt you bought last year, but you never wear it because the cut or color doesn’t suit you.
 “If there’s something in your closet that you want to wear, but it’s just not working for you, toss it in your ‘donate box,’” Adams said.

 Wire hangers: Wire hangers are flimsy and leave marks on clothes, Adams said.
 Take them back to the dry cleaner and invest in a set of sturdy matching hangers, she recommends.
+Flat velvet hangers are also a great choice for creating more closet space.

 The exotic spice you used once: Those juniper berries you bought five years ago to make a roast for the holidays?
 Toss them–along with any other old spices that have lost their flavor, Tokos recommends.